landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 ### find the class file or files involved in the logic to be changed

-We begin with a bit of detective work.
+This step takes a bit of detective work.
 We need to think about what it is we want to change about the Minecraft engine, and search the MCP / Forge souce files for candidates.
 In doing so, it is useful to search for both (1) likely .java file **names**, and (2) likely .java file **contents**.

 For hacking creepers' explosion strength, it makes sense to look for source files with 'creeper' in the name, and it makes sense to look for source files with contents related to explosions.
 Some searches I used for doing this include: